Forecasting alone vs forecasting + the workflow that uses it.

 - Closed-loop control.
 Order → send → reply parsed → received → inventory → next recommendation.
 No human retyping.

-- Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals — auto-updates status, items, prices, ETAs, substitutions, invoices.
-Equivalent to Microsoft's Supplier Communications Agent, at $50/month instead of enterprise pricing.
+- Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, and web portals — creates structured updates for status, items, prices, ETAs, substitutions, and invoices inside the PO workflow.

 - Layer 2 AI: conversational analytics chatbot, custom report templates, AI order builder.